diasdmhub/Asus_Merlin_Zabbix_agent/README.md

 ### USAGE

-Copy the script to your router and execute it like so:
+Copy the script to your router "/jffs/scripts/" directory and execute it like so:
 <i>
 <UL>
   <LI>chmod +x /jffs/scripts/zbx_ag_inst_awrt.sh